-We design experiments to randomly corrupt and inject noise into datasets.
-We then train a deep network using gradient descent on these altered datasets to measure how noisy data points behave on other data points.
-As an illustrative example in Fig.~\ref{fig1}, we observed that the similarity between the mislabeled data points and their true class data point penultimate-layer representations is often higher than that of other class data points.
+As a first start, we design a control experiment that randomly selects data points from the dataset and replaces their labels with random labels sampled from the output space.

-We find that this phenomenon persists across varying percentages of noise.
-To complement our observation, we provide a theoretical analysis in Section~\ref{theoretical_analysis}.
+We then train a deep network using gradient descent on these altered datasets to measure how noisy data points behave on other data points in the penultimate latent space, \textit{i.e.,} the representation space before softmax.
+We then employ the cosine similarity and the dot product similarity to compute the similarity between the mislabeled data points and data points from other classes.
+Surprisingly, as an illustrative example in Fig.~\ref{fig1}, we observed that the similarity between the mislabeled data points and their true class data point penultimate-layer representations is often higher than that of other class data points.
+We hypothesize that in overparameterized models, when the noise rate is sufficiently small, around $5-10\%$---which is a realistic assumption in practice---the model tends to memorize the noise while approaching the optimum, causing the gradient contribution of the noisy samples to diminish.
+Consequently, as the model converges, the influence of noise on the decision boundary becomes negligible.
+To support this observation, we further provide a theoretical analysis in Section~\ref{theoretical_analysis}.